nightscout/nightscout.github.io/docs/update/update.md

 </br>

-!!!note "Heroku DIY Only"
-    These instructions apply to the Heroku setup only.

 Updating your website to the latest version (see here which is the [current released version](https://github.com/nightscout/cgm-remote-monitor/releases)) is easy with the update tool linked below.

 </br>